ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 It seems some of the early adopters were told to send ROCK 5B feedback via some hidden [Discord crap](https://stallman.org/discord.html) lacking any log.
 That's almost too stupid to be true but let's give up on the whole process and the board.

 As if the Snowden revelations never happened and we could trust US tech companies and as if community fragmentation would be a great thing.
-And if there's no public log available then everything that happens in such a Discord channel ist lost anyway...
+And if there's no public log available then everything that happens in such a Discord channel is lost anyway...

 ## Suggestions to Radxa